What are CHP Boilers?

 - CHP Boilers are now part of the Feed-in Tariff scheme (now increased to 12.5p/kWh from 10.5p/kWh, for the first 30,000 residential installs).

 - CHP Boilers are more environmentally friendly, reducing a typical home’s CO2 (carbon dioxide) emissions by up to 1.5 tonnes per annum in the UK.

 - Mounting a CHP Boiler can help you reduce your energy costs by 25% or more.

 - Most CHP Boiler manufacturers have partner agreements with the major suppliers (e.g. with British Gas) who provide installation services.
-Potential customers check first with the manufacturer if you would like to arrange your own private installation.
+Potential customers should check first with the manufacturer if you would like to arrange their own private installation.

-- The Payback on the premium, which is the additional cost of a CHP boiler versus a condensing boiler, can pay for its self over the product lifetime.
-Note: The measurement of payback needs to take into account domestic energy bill savings and Feed-in-tariff payments for energy generated with additional top-up tariff payments for energy sold back to the Energy companies.
+- The Payback on the premium, which is the additional cost of a CHP boiler versus a condensing boiler, can pay for itself over the product lifetime.
+Note: The measurement of payback needs to take into account domestic energy bill savings and Feed-in-Tariff payments for energy generated with additional top-up tariff payments for energy sold back to the energy companies.
 Research in this area is not extensive as there are currently only a few commercialised producers of domestic CHP boilers.

-- The full cost of installing a CHP boiler is somewhere between £5,000 to £7,000 depending on the type of installation & home specification which is quite a big investment for a typical household.
+- The full cost of installing a CHP boiler is somewhere between £5,000 to £7,000 depending on the type of installation and home specification, which is quite a big investment for a typical household.